PlaidCloud/website/content/en/docs/concepts/policy/limit-range.md

 ## Enabling LimitRange

-LimitRange support has been enabled by default since Kubernetes 1.10.
+LimitRange support has been enabled by default since PlaidCloud 1.10.

 A LimitRange is enforced in a particular namespace when there is a LimitRange object in that namespace.